No takers: Hyundai cars sit in U.S. ports as virus keeps buyers away

 "I hope that the situation will recover by the middle of next month.
 If not, we might have to lay off some people," said Brad Cannon, general manager of an exclusive Hyundai dealership in California, whose sales are down more than 50% from when the pandemic started.

 Hyundai runs a factory in Alabama - which is closed until May 1 - but imports are key to meet U.S. demand.
-Only about half of its vehicles sold in the United States are made in North America compared to between 68% and 85% for Japanese rivals Toyota Motor <7203.T>, Nissan Motor <7201.T> and Honda Motor <7267.T>, who have also suspended production there till May.
+Only about half of its vehicles sold in the United States are made in North America compared to between 68% and 85% for Japanese rivals Toyota Motor, Nissan Motor and Honda Motor, who have also suspended production there till May.

 The South Korean company makes about 61% of its cars overseas, up from 48% a decade ago.
 That leaves it vulnerable to overseas factory shutdowns and shrinking demand outside of its home market.